patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 ### Split toggle with checkbox and toggle text

-To link a split toggle label to the toggle button itself, pass the label to the `<MenuToggle>` component, instead of `splitButtonOptions`.
+To link a split toggle label to the toggle button itself, pass the label to the `<MenuToggle>` component, instead of `splitButtonItems`.

 ```ts file='MenuToggleSplitButtonCheckboxWithToggleText.tsx'